ngordon68/FireChats/README.md

 ## Objectives
-- Code up a MVP(Mininum Viable Product) of a Routr App for remote workers
+- Code up a MVP(Mininum Viable Product) of a FireChats App
 - Take Hi-Fi specifications and translate to Xcode app.
 - Collaboration with coders and designers to bring our Hi-Fi prototype to life.
 - Test UI and UX through documentation.
 - Test code to find any inconsistencies.
 - Submit Project to TestFlight for UserFeedback and make changes accordingly.
+- Submit to the App Store

 ## Color Reference